Caritas has developed an 80 page guide for teachers in ways to nurture kaitiakitanga (stewardship) of the Warawara Forest in Northland.

-This forest has one of the largest kauri stands in Aotearoa New Zealand, and is home to many threatened native species, including North Island kiwi and kaka, bats and karearea (New Zealand falcon).
+In this forest stands one of the largest kauri in Aotearoa New Zealand, and is home to many threatened native species, including North Island kiwi and kaka, bats and karearea (New Zealand falcon).

-Dame Whina Cooper described the Warawara as the living spiritual being of the hapū of Te Rarawa which is the local sub-tribe.
+Dame Whina Cooper described te Warawara as the living spiritual being of the hapū of Te Rarawa which is the local sub-tribe.